-Level 2 - Investments in corporate bonds, government obligations and convertible securities are stated at the last reported sales price on the day of valuation.
+Level 2 - Investments in U.S. treasury securities, U.S. government agency bonds, mortgage backed securities, asset backed securities, and corporate, foreign and other obligations are stated at the last reported sales price on the day of valuation.
 These financial instruments are classified as Level 2 in the fair value hierarchy.
 Investments in international equities represent an investment pool, for which the fair value has been estimated by the investment managers using the net asset value per share.
 The pool has monthly liquidity and is open on the first business day of the month; five days advance notice is required before any distributions.
 CRS has classified these investments as Level 2.
-CRS's interest rate swap is observable at commonly quoted intervals for the full term of the swap and, therefore, is considered a Level 2 item.
+CRS' interest rate swap is observable at commonly quoted intervals for the full term of the swap and, therefore, is considered a Level 2 item.
 For the interest rate swaps in an asset position, the credit standing of the counter party is analyzed and factored into the fair value measurement of the asset.
 Fair value measurement of a liability must reflect the nonperformance risk of the entity.
-Therefore, the impact of CRS's credit worthiness has also been factored into the fair value measurement for the interest rate swap in a liability position.
+Therefore, the impact of CRS' credit worthiness has also been factored into the fair value measurement for the interest rate swap in a liability position.

-Level 3 - Charitable trusts are stated at fair value, using present value calculations of the trusts discounted at a rate of 6 percent for 2011.
+Level 3 - Charitable trusts are stated at fair value, using present value calculations of the trusts discounted at a rate of 6.5% for 2013.
 There is no active market for selling beneficial interests in charitable trusts; therefore, these financial instruments are classified as Level 3 in the fair value hierarchy.